SamoySamoy/paymentwall-python/README.md

 #### Widget Call
 <pre><code>widget = Widget(
-	'user40012', # id of the end-user who's making the payment 'p1_1',      # widget code, e.g. p1; can be picked inside of your merchant account [],          # array of products - leave blank for Virtual Currency API {'email': 'user@hostname.com'} # additional parameters )
+	'user40012', # id of the end-user who's making the payment 'pw_1',      # widget code, can be picked inside of your merchant account [],          # array of products - leave blank for Virtual Currency API {'email': 'user@hostname.com'} # additional parameters )